 Worship and Meditation Space

-Learn more about religion and spiritual life in the United States
+Learn more about religion and spiritual life in Australia

-We encourage you to research more about religious and spiritual communities in the United States.
-Having a background knowledge of the history, demographics and laws will ease your transition during study away.
+We encourage you to research more about religious and spiritual communities in Australia.
+Having a background knowledge of the history, demographics and laws will ease your transition into your new country.

-Here is a place to start your research:
+Here are a few places to start your research: